 6. Leave immediately and cheerfully if the police or owners ask you to, even if the property is not posted.
 Provide photo ID if the police ask.
 Smiling helps.

-7. If you become unreasonably frightened at any location — haunted or not — leave immediately.
+7. Leave immediately if you become unreasonably frightened at any location – haunted or not.
 If you feel prompted to leave a site, always listen to your gut instinct.

-8. Remember, you have more to fear from the living than from the dead.
+8. You have more to fear from the living than from the dead.
 Many haunted sites are isolated.
 They’re attractive to people engaged in illegal activities.
 Use caution.

-9. As your mother taught you, never speak ill of the dead.
+9. Never speak ill of the dead.
 Avoid sarcasm and jokes in haunted settings.
 Sometimes, angry spirits seem to “get even.”

 10. Ghosts are not likely to follow you home.
 If you are frightened and leave a haunted location, the spirits generally do not go with you and they cannot affect your thoughts.
 (If something seems to follow you, it’s probably not a ghost.)

-11. If you are troubled by unwanted thoughts after leaving a haunted location, relax.
+11. After a ghost hunt, if you are troubled by unwanted thoughts, relax.
 Eat some comfort food.
 Watch a happy movie or TV show.
 Put on some upbeat music and dance.
 Talk to a friend who understands ghost hunting.
 Spend some time in a church.

 If the unwanted thoughts persist, see a professional for advice.
 (A minister or priest may be the best place to start.)

 12. Ouija boards are not inherently evil.
 However, you don’t know who or what is directing the platen, and if the entity is lying.
-In addition, Ouija boards and related devices have a high incidence of “opening a door” to unpleasant and dangerous entities.
-For those reasons, I recommend not using a Ouija board during investigations.
+In addition, Ouija boards and related devices can “open a door” to unpleasant and dangerous entities.
+For those reasons, do not use a Ouija board during investigations.